TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ..
 ToDo: Expand on the above bullets a lot!

-How to Add a new TriBITS Package with Subpackages
+How to add a new TriBITS Package with Subpackages
 -------------------------------------------------

-Adding a new package with subpackages is similar to adding a new regular package described in `How to Add a new TriBITS Package`_.
+Adding a new package with subpackages is similar to adding a new regular package described in `How to add a new TriBITS Package`_.
 Again, it is recommended that one copies an example package from `TribitsExampleProject`_.
 For example, one could copy files and directories from the example package ``WithSubpackages``.